Mercerenies/latitude/docs/tutorial/arrays.md

 `Nil` is an iterable object and always acts as an empty collection.

-Finally, `$*` is a method which returns an argument list object.
+`$*` is a method which returns an argument list object.
 An argument list object is a collection which contains all of the arguments currently in scope.

     test := {
       $* visit {